danielmlow/covid19_risk/README.md

 # TODO

-Data and code for Torrente, Yoris et al. ""
+Data and code for Torrente et al. "Risk perception, health protection behaviors, and the effect of risk-related messages on acceptance of restrictive measures in the face of the second wave of COVID-19 in Argentina"

 ## 1. Data

 Available at `./data/input/`

-* `.csv` Main Dataset
+* `COVID-19_risk.csv` Main Dataset